cs1302uga/cs1302-ce05/README.md

    |--------------------------|------------|---------------------|
    | `some/path/to/file.java` | `some.fqn` | Class               |

 1. Make sure you are in the `cs1302-ce02`.
-Modify the command presented below to generate the API documentation website for the code contained in this exercise and place it in the `doc` subdirectory.
+Use the command presented below to generate the API documentation website for the code contained in this exercise and place it in the `doc` subdirectory.